ThibaultFillion/strengths/README.rst

 It stands for "Simulation and modeling Tool for Reaction diffusion Networks in Grid-like Tri-dimentionnal Heterogenous Systems".
 The design of reaction-diffusion systems if facilitated by the use of dictionary as a way to define most of the key Objects.

-Detailed information on the package and how to use it are given in the documentation.
+Detailed informations on the package and how to use it are given in the documentation (https://strengths.readthedocs.io/en/latest/).
 Especially, to get started with the package, you may look at the "Using Strengths" section, which presents the key functionalities though examples.
 For detailed and more exhaustive information on the accessible interface,